HP Hood

 HP Hood LLC is an American dairy company based in Lynnfield, Massachusetts.
 Hood was founded in 1846 in Derry, New Hampshire, by Harvey Perley Hood.
 After two years in Derry, Hood took his milk south and established a factory in Charlestown, Massachusetts.
 Recent company acquisitions by HP Hood have expanded its reach from predominantly New England to the broader United States.
-Today, the company has annual sales revenue of about $3.2 billion and more than 3,400 employees.
+Today, the company has annual sales revenue of over $3 billion and more than 3,400 employees.